aquasecurity/cloud-security-remediation-guides/en/aws/cloudfront/insecure-cloudfront-protocols.md

 2. Select the "Services" option and search for CloudFront. </br>
 3. Select the "CloudFront Distribution" that needs to be verified.</br>
 4. Click the "Distribution Settings" button from Menu to get into the "CloudFront Distribution" configuration page. </br>
+5. Click the "Edit" button from the  General tab on the top menu. </br>
+6. Choose the "Security Policy" that you want CloudFront to use for HTTPS connections and must use  TLSv1 or later to choose the Security Protocol.</br>